dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_full_node.md

 The following recommended settings and best practices help ensure that your node stays healthy and up to date with the network.

 ### Save a List of Persistent Peers
-Connect to healthy peers with the latest state of the network.
+Save a list of healthy peers to reliably read the latest data from the network.

 Request a list of healthy peers for your deployment from a [Live Peer Node](../infrastructure_providers-network/resources.mdx#live-peer-node-providers) provider.

 From the list of healthy peers that you retrieve from peer node provider, choose any 5 for your node to query for the latest state.
 Add a comma-separated list of those peer addresses to the `persistent_peers` field in your `config.toml`, like in the following example: